interstar/cardigan-bay/bedrock/EvalExamples.md

 ### Evaluation in the Browser

 At the moment there is a particular Workspace card into which the viewer can type Clojure code and have it evaluated.
 Full details are on  [[WorkspaceExample]]

+There is also [[GraphingExample]] which shows you how to implement a simple "graphing calculator" using a workspace.

 ----
 ### Evaluation on the Server